leocavalcante/zsh-hyperf/README.md

 ## Usage

-Simply use the command `hyperf` from anywhere within the directory structure of a Laravel project and it will search up the tree for the `bin/hyperf.php` command and execute it.
+Simply use the command `hyperf` from anywhere within the directory structure of a Hyperf project and it will search up the tree for the `bin/hyperf.php` command and execute it.
 E.g:

 ```zshrc